MikaMorais/MikaMorais/README.md

-# Mika Morais
+# Moises Morais
-I'm Mika and as a student and technology enthusiast I'm looking forward to enroll in development front-end and back-end.
+I'm Moises and as a student and technology enthusiast I'm looking forward to enroll in development front-end and back-end.
 I like to explore new techniques and knowledge, as well as perfecting them.

 - 🔭 I’m currently working on some Java Projects and a Platform game in Python
 - 👯 I’m looking to collaborate on any kind of projects.